Experimental observation of anomalous supralinear response of single-photon detectors: Theoretical models of the SPAD response function

 Actively quenched SPADs exhibit afterpulsing and twilight pulsing that affect the mean detection rate \cite{Straka2020}.
 Both effects can be evaluated numerically \cite{Straka2020Code}, or -- if we neglect the temporal distribution of afterpulses -- an approximate rate formula can be used \cite{Straka2020},

-The new parameters are the mean number of afterpulses per detection $\langle n_{\mathrm{AP}}\rangle$, and the twilight-pulse proportionality constant $\alpha$.
+The new parameters are the mean number of afterpulses per detection $\langle n_{\mathrm{AP}}\rangle$, and the twilight-pulse proportionality constant $\alpha$ that introduces rate dependence.
 As one would expect, when both of these parameters are zero, the formula \eqref{eq:modelAP} is reduced to the basic non-paralyzable model \eqref{eq:model}.

 The key observation here is parameter degeneracy.
-In the formula \eqref{eq:modelAP}, the effect of afterpulsing can be substituted by adjusting the dead time and dark count variables.
+In the formula \eqref{eq:modelAP}, the effect of afterpulsing can be substituted by adjusting the dead time and dark count variables in \eqref{eq:model}.
 If we put the model parameters in square brackets, the equivalence can be expressed as

 Let us now substitute both rate models into nonlinearity (\ref{NL}), assuming balanced splitting $R^{\text{det}}_{\mathrm{A}} = R^{\text{det}}_{\mathrm{B}}$ and the parameter equivalence \eqref{eq:params_equivalence},